steveshogren/blog-source/source/_posts/2014-09-16-skill-continuum.markdown

 preexisting solution instead of a six month planned project.
 If you consider how many keystrokes he saved, there is no way he could have possibly typed fast enough or refactored efficiently enough to make up for that saved six months of effort.
-Unless he would've typed out a six month project in those few days, his time was better spent where it was.
+Unless he can typed out a six month project in a few days, his time was better spent where it was.
 Obviously, these opportunities do not happen all the time, but they _do_ happen.

 Think about the return on investment for training developers.
-If you have an average team (and yes, you do), there is a good chance you have some lower performing developers.
-I have witnessed many times where a few weeks of pairing to brush up the skills of a less skilled developer allowed them to become much more productive.
+If you have an average team (and yes, we all do), there is a good chance you have some lower performing developers.
+I have witnessed many times where a few months of pairing to brush up the skills of a less skilled developer allowed them to become much more productive.
 In terms of total company effort, that small investment paid back many times before the end of the year as the newly trained developer was able to